NicolasCognito/Oink/docs/persistent_collectables.md

 ## Implementation Notes (when we wire it in)

-- Inventory data structure: allow a slot to carry either a stack record or an entity ref.
+- Inventory data structure: allow a slot to carry either a stack record or an entity ref; treat `slots` as a sparse array (holes allowed).
 - Deactivate semantics: simplest is to `world:remove(e)` and rely on the slot holding the reference until re-adding it.
 - Prevent re-collection races: when re-adding, consider a tiny invulnerability/timestamp to avoid immediate re-pickup on the same frame (or add on the next tick).
-- HUD: render persistent slot as `name` without `xN` suffix.
+- HUD: render persistent slot as `name` without `xN` suffix; empty slots remain visible as holes to avoid shifting indices.

 This design keeps current behavior for consumables and adds a clean, non-destructive flow for unique items that should return to the world exactly as they were before pickup.